Buying Stocks in Asia: The Ultimate Guide

 Asia’s developing nations are therefore less correlated with the global economy, which makes investing in their real estate and stock markets an effective method of further diversifying your portfolio.

-Below is a list of frontier markets in Asia with a stock exchange:
+Below is a list of frontier markets stock exchanges in Asia:

 – Mongolia